schick-toikka/FAQ/README.md

 **Can I use your webfonts on Squarespace?**

 Yes you can, but it requires some CSS coding skills.
 Squarespace supports uploading custom font files and editing the website template CSS.
-Petri Pottonen has written this [handy guide](http://voxpopagency.com/blog/how-do-i-add-a-webfont-to-squarespace) on how to do that.

 The CSS code that you need to add depends on the template that you are using.